 These are just a couple of examples of the kinds of promotion you can expect Citi to run for this card.
 Crucially, they hardly every apply to their other cards, like the (more expensive) Citi Prestige MasterCard, so it may be worth holding this card in your back pocket just to take part in the promotions.

 Personally, I only use this card for the reasonably priced annual miles top-up, Kaligo hotel bookings, and the miles promotions on offer from time to time.

 An essential part of your miles earning wallet, in our opinion.
 Even though this card doesn’t have the best earning rates out there, the travel and hotel benefits are worth having, and the occasional opportunity to buy decent volumes of cheap miles through their regular promotions is a significant benefit.
 There are also earning rate bonuses from time to time.

 The ability to transfer miles into several frequent flyer schemes other than KrisFlyer is also a great feature, indeed we often use this card to top up our British Airways Avios balance, which we tend to use for Cathay Pacific first and business class redemptions.

-To top it off, the annual fee ($192.60) makes you eligible for the sign-up bonus, and then each year comes with 10,000 miles, the equivalent of buying the miles for 1.93 cents each, justifiable in its own right without considering any of the other perks.
+To top it off, the annual fee ($192.60) makes you eligible for any sign-up bonus (though none is currently running), and then each year comes with 10,000 miles, the equivalent of buying the miles for 1.93 cents each, justifiable in its own right without considering any of the other perks.